Areas of Research: Early Modern Science and Medicine

 Marcus teaches courses on the changes in scientific ideas and practice between the medieval and early modern periods, especially focusing on the early history of science, medicine, and the body, communication technologies, and the relationship between faith and science.

 Forbidden Knowledge: Medicine, Science, and Censorship in Early Modern Italy.
-Forthcoming September 2020, University of Chicago Press.
+Chicago: University of Chicago Press, 2020.

 Camilla Erculiani, Letters on Natural Philosophy, edited by Eleonora Carinci, translated by Hannah Marcus.
 University of Toronto Press series “The Other Voice in Early Modern Europe.”
-Forthcoming summer 2020.
+Forthcoming fall 2020.

 (with Paula Findlen), “Deciphering Galileo: Communication and Secrecy Before and After the Trial,” Renaissance Quarterly 72 (2019): 953–95.